Bimex-es/Attrition/README.md

-# Proyecto Teamsight, Attrition Prediction
+# Teamsight Project, Attrition Prediction

 ## Introduction
 This github is the programming related storing repository of a Final Thesis' Master.
 This thesis has been possible thanks to the agreement between the company *BIMEXAnalytics* and *Universtitat de Barcelona* to enable the student Adrián Chacón Candia.
 The final master project pretends to study and predict attrition values of companies and later model a solution of the problem.
 Attrition is weather a group of people or someone in particular decides to leave the company he's been working.